wojenka/zse-docs-od4tp-gh/README.md

-###Documentation project for school
+Documentation project for school
+==
 Fake documentation using Markdown and ReadTheDocs.
 Everything is in 'Wiki' section.

 No code.
-Just typing..
+Just writing here...